tabishiqbal/rails_starter_vue_tailwind_postgres_devise/README.md

 # Rails Starter (Vue, Tailwindcss, Postgres, Devise)

-The goal of this project is just to save time on the same several steps to set up this application configuration.
-If you ever want to start a rails app, fork/clone this repository instead of `rails new app` to save about an hour.
+There are a lot of starter templates for Rails apps, but I want one that is so minimal that I never have to delete anything to get started — only add to it.
+Most come with more than I need by default.
+To use, fork/clone this repository instead of `rails new app`.

 ## Relevant Versions Used (Modifiable)
 * Ruby 2.6.3